learn-co-curriculum/java-method-return-values/README.md

 when we are returning something, we need to specify what data type we are returning.

-In the `headcount()` method, the method header specifies that it will be returning an `int` data type.
-This means it _must_ return an `int` data type.
+In the `percentInFavor()` method, the method header specifies that it will be returning a `double` data type.
+This means it _must_ return a `double`.
 If it doesn't, we'd end up with a compiler-error saying:

 ```text
 java: missing return statement